AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Background

-\textbf{Core C-states.} Power saving states, i.e., C-states, enable processors to reduce power consumption during idle periods when no instructions are available to execute.
-Modern processors offer deeper C-states for more power savings during idle periods.
-For example, Intel's Skylake architecture offers the following four C-states: $C0$, $C1$, $C1E$, $C6$ \cite{gough2015cpu,haj2018power}.
-Table \ref{tab:c_state_actions} describes the microarchitectural state while in core C-states.
-While C-states enable processors to achieve power savings, entry-to and exit-from a C-state incurs a latency overhead during which the core cannot be utilized.
-For example, it is estimated that the $C6$ state requires $133${\textmu}s transition time, as shown in Table \ref{tab:c-states}.
-These entry-exit latencies can significantly affect the performance of workloads whose request processing latencies are of similar magnitudes, such as user-facing applications \cite{jose2011memcached}.
+\textbf{Core C-states.} Power saving states enable cores to reduce their \hj{power} consumption during idle periods.
+Modern processors support various C-states, for example, Intel's Skylake architecture offers the following four: $C0$, $C1$, $C1E$, $C6$ ~\cite{gough2015cpu,haj2018power,haj2018energy}.
+Table~\ref{tab:c_state_actions} describes the state for various \hj{core components} for each existing core C-state as well as \hjj{in} our proposed idle states: \hg{$C6A$ and $C6AE$ (which replace $C1$ and $C1E$, Sec.~\mbox{\ref{sec:technique}})}.
+While C-states reduce power \hj{consumption}, during the entry-to and exit-from a C-state a core cannot be \hj{used}.
+For example, it is estimated that $C6$ requires $133${\textmu}s of transition time (Table \ref{tab:c-states}).
+As a result, entry-exit latencies can degrade the performance of services that have microsecond\hj{-level} processing latency \hjj{requirements}, such as in user-facing applications~\cite{jose2011memcached}.